Creating flows for an API from scratch

 You can configure or update publishing preferences only when the flow is stopped.
 The publishing preferences are associated with that flow only.

 If you start an API flow without first setting publishing preferences for that flow, the last set of user preferences that were saved for a flow are used.
-If no preferences were previously set in the Designer instance, the API is published to the Default Plan in an auto-generated Product in a sandbox catalog in any of your discovered API Connect instances.
+If no preferences were previously set, the API is published to the Default Plan in an auto-generated Product in a sandbox catalog in any of your discovered API Connect instances.

 1. On the Designer tab of the API editor, click the Change API gateway settings icon Change API gateway settings icon.